-In case you want to highlight emails based on specific date range, conditional formating comes into play, Here you can follow the step by step process to understand the key formula to highlight email messages according to their age.
+In case you want to highlight emails based on a specific date range, conditional formatting comes into play, Here you can follow the step-by-step process to understand the key formula to highlight email messages according to their age.

 - Shoot Outlook and switch to “View” tab

 - Manage all view dialog box pops up >> Click New button >> this will take you to Create a New View dialog box.